jonlazaro/innovagenda/README.md

 It was developed on 2011 as the Degree Final Project of my BSc in Computer Engineering at University of Deusto (Bilbao).

-The complete documentation about InnovAgenda is available in the "docs" folder of this repo.
+The complete documentation about InnovAgenda is available in the "docs" folder of this repo (in Spanish).

 You can view InnovAgenda working at: http://www.innovagenda.com.